danielgospodinow/danielgospodinow.com/content/me.md

 👨‍🎓 Also, I'm a final-year Bachelor's in Computer Science at [Sofia University](https://www.uni-sofia.bg/).

-⏪ Previously, I've been a teaching assistant at two programming-related subjects at Sofia University.
+⏪ Previously, I've been a teaching assistant at two programming-related courses at Sofia University.
 Also, I've been an employee at [Bosch.IO](https://bosch.io/), [Chaos Group](https://www.chaosgroup.com/), and [Visteon Corporation](https://www.visteon.com/).

 🕒 In my free time, I love
 - 📖 learning new stuff.